Mother of 8 fatally shot, family remembers her as loving woman who would do anything for her kids - NewsBreak

 “Always has a smile on her face, her nickname is Goosey you know that’s just who she was goofy, fun, vibrant,” said Geni Navarro, Taylor-Fluker’s cousin.

 She was all of that and more.
-Her kids range from six weeks to 14 years old.Foley man dead following multi-vehicle crash: Alabama Law Enforcement Agency
+Her kids range from six weeks to 14 years old.Alleged Alabama church shooter still holds active gun dealers’ license

 The family says she was living out her dream—being a mother.